Last update: 4 months ago

 - If you need to iron them, always put a white towel, blanket or a t-shirt on top.
 Never iron the drapes directly.

-How to steam clean your curtains
+How to clean curtains without washing them

 If you have a steam cleaner, you’ve probably noticed that it has a special attachment that makes steam cleaning curtains at home an easy task to complete.
 You can use it for drapes that are suitable for machine washing but cannot fit in the appliance or are difficult to remove from the rails.